TobikoData/sqlmesh/docs/integrations/github.md

     - created
 ```

+Note: `issue_comment` event will not work until this change in merged to your main branch.
+Therefore to enable this you will need to make the change in a branch, merge, and then future branches will support the deploy command.

 ### Desynchronized Production Code and Data Configuration

 In order to support this pattern we need to add an additional step to the workflow that will run the `deploy-production` command after the merge to main.